Bobcats in Ohio

 Bobcats hunt in the same fashion as domesticated cats, they wait for their prey and when they think they have a chance, they will pounce.
 Bobcats eat all sorts of food like small mammals, rabbits, and any fresh deer carcasses.
 They will also eat bugs, birds, fish, and reptiles.
 Their main prey is the cottontail rabbit.

 Bobcats are solitary and territorial animals and will only meet up with other bobcats for breeding.
-Adult bobcats do have a large range and it is quite normal for their territories to overlap.
+Adults have a large range and it is quite normal for their territories to overlap.
 Some bobcats can have a range of an impressive 100km, but this is on the extreme side.
 For a regular individual, their range will be more likely to be 20km.

 Whilst bobcats have been known to reproduce at any time of the year, the normal breeding season is the winter and spring months.
 Female bobcats are pregnant with their kittens for around 9 weeks.
 When a bobcat knows that she is pregnant, she will start looking for a safe place to have her kittens and raise them whilst they are nursing.